 Why a festival?

 It as a forum for dance.
-It is an opportunity to share ideas with our community that we wouldn't have otherwise.
+It is an opportunity to share ideas with our community that we would not otherwise have.
+It is one solution to the Catch-22, "you need job experience to get job experience."

 Is the festival only open to Portland Artists?